G-7 grapples with Afghanistan, an afterthought not long ago

 On Tuesday, those same seven leaders will meet again in virtual format confronted by a resurgence in the pandemic, more dire news on climate change and, most immediately and perhaps importantly, Afghanistan.
 The country's burgeoning refugee crisis, the collapse of its government and fears of a resurgence in Afghan-based terrorism have left the G-7 allies scrambling and threaten the unity of the bloc.

-British Prime Minister Boris Johnson, the host of the Cornwall summit, is now reconvening the leaders for crisis talks on Afghanistan amid widespread unhappiness about Biden's handling of the Afghanistan withdrawal.
+British Prime Minister Boris Johnson, the host of the June summit in the English resort town of Cornwall, is now reconvening the leaders for crisis talks on Afghanistan amid widespread unhappiness about Biden's handling of the Afghanistan withdrawal.
 Complaints have come from Britain, France, Germany and others in the G-7, which includes only one non-NATO member, Japan.

 Despite Biden's April announcement that the U.S. would completely withdraw from Afghanistan by the 20th anniversary of the Sept.
-11, 2001, attacks, the central Asian nation was almost an afterthought when the G-7 met in June in the English resort town of Cornwall.
+11, 2001, attacks, the central Asian nation was almost an afterthought when the G-7 met in June.

 COVID-19, China and climate change dominated the agenda.
 And expectations for Biden's impending summit with Russian President Vladimir Putin were at the top of people's tongues.